msemtd/pitrain-node/README.md

 ## TODO: -

 * Use Bower for JS packages on the browser side
-* Dynamic use of JQuery DataTables for results paging on the browser
+* DONE - Dynamic use of JQuery DataTables for results paging on the browser
 * CSS it up!
+* pi route to provide form when no index arg
+* scanfull also to default to a form
+* word saving when clicking table row - goes to a div - checking routine - DataTables search box interaction

 The old TODO list:-
 * import and cache CMUdict, phonemes, major-mappings, etc. - DONE